 Enlisted Men: 709

 This was the whole kit and caboodle, three medium tank companies, one light, six assault guns, and a service company with three more ARVs.
 In an AD, all these units would work and train with each other for years.
 There weren’t that many revisions to the way ADs were configured, so the same units would stay in the same Armored Division for years or the whole war.
-There would also be a fair amount of competition, not only among the battalions, but amongst the companies in the battalions.
+There would also be a fair amount of competition, not only among the battalions but amongst the companies in the battalions.

 They would also have a chance to work with the same Armored Infantry Battalions, and the tank infantry team tactics would become ingrained, and they would have far less trouble working together than many of the independent tank battalions.
-They also had no issues with supply, since they were part of the divisions supply system.
+They also had no issues with supply, since they were part of the division’s supply system.

 The independent battalions had a tougher life in many cases.
 Many got moved around from Infantry Division to Infantry Division, and how well the infantry knew to work with the tanks varied a lot.
-This could mean the infantry officers may not know the best way to employ armor and would often ask the tankers to things that a tanker knew was suicidal.
+This could mean the infantry officers may not know the best way to employ armor and would often ask the tankers to things that a tanker knew were suicidal.
 This sometimes resulted in the tanks being forced into attacking infantry in towns, or even just dug in positions alone, and in the few cases they succeeded, if they were not relieved or supplemented by infantry, they would be pushed off the objective by being overwhelmed by sneaky infantry who can surround tanks without support.
 They also spent more time on the line than the AD battalions.

-They also had to order they supplies, including spare parts through the ID they were attached too, and if the ID supply officers had no experience with this, shortages could take place.
+They also had to order the supplies, including spare parts through the ID they were attached to, and if the ID supply officers had no experience with this, shortages could take place.
 The experiences of the independent battalions really varied though.
-Some worked with the same ID the whole war, others got moved around so much no one got used to them or vice versa, and of course there was a range of experience in between.
-Often though, the independents, rarely worked in more than platoon size groups, and the only time they would see each other on a regular basis is if they were supporting units in the same fights, or after the battles when the units went into the reserve to rebuild, but in many cases, this is where the tank battalion was detached and sent to another ID in combat.
+Some worked with the same ID the whole war, others got moved around so much no one got used to them or vice versa, and of course, there was a range of experience in between.
+Often though, the independents rarely worked in more than platoon size groups, and the only time they would see each other on a regular basis is if they were supporting units in the same fights, or after the battles when the units went into the reserve to rebuild, but in many cases, this is where the tank battalion was detached and sent to another ID in combat.

 Sources: The 100thwwII.org websites page on the 784st TD, Armored Thunderbolt, US Tank and Tank Destroyer Battalions in the ETO 1944-45 by Zaloga, Yeide’s TD and two separate tank battalion books, Sherman by Hunnicutt, Combat Lessons, The Rank and file, what they do and how they are doing it 1-7, and 9.
 The Sherman Minutia Site, Son of a Sherman by Stansell and Laughlin, M4 Sherman tank at war by Green, Tanks are a Might Fine Thing by Stout, the Lone Sentry, TM9-731B M4A2, TM9-750M3, TM9-752 M4A3, TM9-754 M4A4, TM9-759 M4A3, TFKSM 17-3-2 Armor in Battle, FM17-12 Tank Gunnery, FM17-15 Combat Practice firing, FM17-30 The Tank Platoon 42, FM17-32 The Tank Company medium and light, FM17-33 The Armored Battalion, FM17-67 Crew Drill and Service of the Piece M4 Series, Another River, another town by Irwin